fern-api/fern/generators/postman/README.md

 ## Versions

-Find the latest version number and changelog for this generator in [this SDK Generators table](https://github.com/fern-api/fern?tab=readme-ov-file#sdk-generators).
+Find the latest version number and changelog for this generator in [this Spec Generators table](https://github.com/fern-api/fern?tab=readme-ov-file#spec-generators).
 The changelog shows earlier version numbers, if any.
 You can directly use these version numbers in your generator configuration files.

 For instance, if you want to use version `0.0.44` of the Postman generator: